 Grades will be available through eServices approximately five (5) days after the last day of the semester.
-Students may also obtain and print an unofficial transcript through eServices.
+Students may obtain and print an unofficial transcript through eServices under "Academic Records."

 Official Transcripts

 Official Transcripts can be requested in three ways: